Economy of Turkmenistan: Construction materials

 In 2019, President Berdimuhamedov noted that the Kelete plant was operating at 8.1%, the Lebap plant at 88%, the Baherden plant at 64%, and the Balkan plant at just over 40% of design capacity.

 In 2019, Turkmenistan produced 5.1 million standard square meters (4mm thickness) of sheet glass.
-A $375 million float glass and glass container plant built by Tepe Inşaat of Turkey was opened February 14, 2018, in Ovadandepe north of Ashgabat.
+A $375 million float glass and glass container plant built by Tepe Inşaat of Turkey was opened 14 February 2018, in Ovadandepe north of Ashgabat.
 It replaced a Soviet-era glass factory located in central Ashgabat.
 In 2019, the value of Turkmenistan's glass exports as reported by trading partners was US$9.5 million.

 A steel smelter, Türkmen Demir Önümleri Döwlet Kärhanasy (Turkmen Iron Products State Enterprise) operating on scrap metal is located at kilometer 22 on the Ashgabat-Dashoguz Automobile Highway near Ovadandepe.
 It produces mainly rebar and channel iron.

+The Ceramic Products Plant in Bäherden, opened on 2025, produces 3.3 million square meters of ceramic tiles and 120,000 sanitary ware units annually using local raw materials.
+Equipped with advanced technology from SACMI, it meets Industry 4.0 standards, is environmentally friendly, provides 460 jobs.

 Chemicals

 As of 2019, Turkmenistan had "nine chemical plants that produce nitrogen and phosphorus fertilizers (700,000 tons per year), sulfuric and nitric acids, iodine, bromine, and mineral salts."

 In 2019, the country was the world's 3rd largest producer of iodine.